aatack/wordle-solver/improvements.md

 -   Hyperparameter sweep.
 -   Only allow final guesses from the simplified list.
 -   Consider using p > n / (n + 1) for the guess criterion.
-    Or the probability of the most likely word must be > 0.1 and more than twenty times the probability of the previous highest-probability word (on the last turn it would have been guessed).
+    Or the probability of the most likely word must be > 0.5 _or_ more than twenty times the probability of the previous highest-probability word (on the last turn it would have been guessed).
 -   Catch exceptions when typing.
 -   Do not display zero-probability letters, and show them in descending order.
 -   Once 5 letters have been seen, set probability of the remaining letters to zero.